wolverdude/GenSON/README.rst

 A powerful, user-friendly `JSON Schema`_ generator built in Python.

-It generates a new schema from existing schemas and/or objects.
-The schema is naively generated, so as always, you'll want to give it a once-over to make sure it's right.
+Its power comes from the ability to generate a single schema from multiple objects and merge in existing schemas as well.
+Basically, you can feed in as many schemas and objects as you want and it should generate one schema under which they are all valid.

 The generator follows three rules: